-Often, the interference is caused by a faulty cable installation.
-The following easy steps will help in rapidly going towards a solution:
+Often, interference is caused by a faulty cable installation.
+Mitigation measures are given in [b-ITU-T Mitigation].
+The following simple steps will help in rapidly finding a solution:

-- 1) Confirm the presence of the interference on the victim receiver. - 2) Confirm that the service frequency is within intentional frequency range. - 3) Investigate the positioning of the victim receiver with respect to the wiring. - 4) Check the installation: - Confirm correct cable type used within the house. - Are the connections correctly realized? - Is the cable screen (if any) correctly connected? - 5) Disconnect the internal distribution wiring from the NTE and verify if the interference is still present.
-If the disconnection is not possible, a ferrite core can be used. - 6) Measure the electrical parameters: - Loop resistance. - Capacity between wires and ground. - Isolation. - Discontinuities over the cable (cable impairments). - 7) Choose another wire pad.
+- 1) confirm the presence of interference on the victim receiver; - 2) confirm that the service frequency is within the intentional frequency range; - 3) investigate the positioning of the victim receiver with respect to the wiring; - 4) check the installation: - confirm correct cable type used within the premise; - are the connections correctly realized? - is the cable screen (if any) correctly connected? - 5) disconnect the internal distribution wiring from the network termination equipment (NTE) and verify if the interference is still present.
+If disconnection is not possible, a ferrite core can be used; - 6) measure the electrical parameters: - loop resistance; - capacity between wires and ground; - isolation; - discontinuities over the cable (cable impairments). - 7) choose another wire pad.